SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 The fields that are editable are marked using an **Edit icon** against the fields.

-If you want to modify any of the asset details, click **Edit icon**, enter new details and save the same.
+To modify any of the asset details, click **Edit icon**, enter new details and save the same.

 ### To delete an asset

-If you want to delete the subasset or device in the hierarchy, then click the **Delete icon** against the subasset or device.
+To delete the subasset or device in the hierarchy, click the **Delete** icon next to the subasset or device.

 {{< c8y-admon-info>}}
-**Delete icon** appears on hover against each row under Subassets section.
+**Delete icon** appears on hover against each row under the subassets section.
 {{< /c8y-admon-info>}}

 On click of the **Delete icon**, a confirmation pop-up is displayed, asking if you want to delete the asset or device.